yohasebe/monadic-chat/docs/installation.md

 2. Quit Monadic Chat.
 3. For **macOS**, open the `Applications` folder in Finder and drag Monadic Chat to the trash.
 For **Windows**, uninstall Monadic Chat from `Add or Remove Programs`.

+## Trouble Shooting

+In case of any trouble, updating or uninstalling Monadic Chat, remove the following Docker containers and images manually and try again.

 **Containers**

 - `monadic-chat-container`